 Brooklyn is the kind of movie that husbands and boyfriends get dragged to by their wives and girlfriends, only to enjoy as one of the best movie experiences of the year.
 I certainly did.

-20th Century Fox’s Blu-ray of Brooklyn is a stunning transfer of this handsome show… it must be admitted that few movies actually look bad now, but we were especially impressed with the taste and discretion of this picture.
+20th Century Fox’s Blu-ray of Brooklyn is a stunning transfer of this handsome show.
+Few new movies actually look bad, but we were impressed with the extra taste and discretion of this picture.
 Ireland is ‘old world’ attractive without being pushed as a picture postcard.
 The filmmakers manage to make Eillis Lacey look stylish and attractive, without being unrealistic about what an Irish immigrant would be wearing in New York in 1952.

 Sound: Excellent English + Spanish

 Supplements: Director commentary on feature and on deleted scenes